YeKc1M/kubernetes/README.md

 # httpdemo

-This is a SpringBoot project
+This is a SpringBoot project for test ip&port in windows kubernetes services